decagondev/CSEU4_HashTables_GP/README.md

 Think of ways to do this geven a finite size of a list to turn the number in to one clamped to a range

+## Summary
+Hash Table has mthods / functions to put data in to it and to get data out of it

+To Put:
+1. Run the key string through a hashing function to get a hash value
+2. Mod the hash value with the table size to get the index
+3. Store the value at this index

+To Get:
+1. Run the key string through a hashing function to get a hash value
+2. Mod the hash value with the table size to get the index
+3. Return the value at this index